Intelligent Mail Barcoding and CASS Certification

 Basic-service IMBs get you barcoding discounts but offer no additional features.
 Full-service IMBs get you slightly larger barcoding discounts plus the ability to track your mail through postal facilities, free address correction information, and, if essentially all your mail is produced this way, an exemption from having to pay for your bulk mail permit.
 However, full-service IMBs require electronic submission of all postal paperwork, unique serial numbers on each mailing (or, for larger mailings, unique serial numbers for each piece of mail), special tray/sack tags with unique serial numbers, and tighter rules on filling out your paperwork.

 To create Intelligent Mail Barcodes (either basic-service or full-service), you first need a "Mailer ID" number, which is NOT the same as any other number you may have from USPS (such as your permit number, CRID number or nonprofit authorization number).
-To get a Mailer ID, apply here on the USPS site.
+To get a Mailer ID, you must establish a free account on the USPS Business Customer Gateway, and then apply from within your account on that site.

 For a typical one-ounce letter, card, tri-fold, etc., here are the postage prices you can expect: